Tuition Assistance Frequently Asked Questions

 Frequently Asked Questions

 Sacramento Waldorf School is a community of shared values within an economically diverse campus.
 There are two ways to receive tuition discounts: Sacramento Waldorf School’s Tuition Assistance Program, and Sibling Discounts.
-Aid may be offered to families experiencing short-term crises or setbacks or to those who could not otherwise afford to be here.
+Tuition Assistance may be offered to families experiencing short-term crises or setbacks or to those who could not otherwise afford to be here.
 We believe that our entire community benefits from this practice.
 Tuition Assistance is made possible through the generosity of those families who are able to pay the full tuition and through gifts and donations.

 Families notified of Tuition Assistance awards March 11, 2015

 Last day to pay Re-enrollment Fee of $250 March 27, 2015